flhofer/dell_TB16_firmware/README.md

 ### Limitations and frequent issues - also by the Laptop

 During tests with different monitors and setups, I noticed the following (expanding list):
 - An Apple M2 (not Max, Pro, or Ultra) cannot manage more than one external monitor at a time.
 I tried to use USB-C, DisplayPort (MST-1), and HDMI (MST-2), and all worked, but only one at a time.
-Even if I closed the laptop lid, with one panel less to manage, the only external screen that worked was the last used one.
+Even with the laptop lid closed and one panel less to manage, the only external screen that worked was the last one used.
-- Similarly, if you have a laptop with an older TB chip, e.g., Intel JHL6240, the connection does not support two DP streams, thus you can use only one of the MSTs at a time.
+- Similarly, if you have a laptop with an older TB chip, e.g., Intel JHL6240, the connection does not support two DP streams; thus, you can use only one of the MSTs at a time.
 When switching between MSTs, you may also need to power off the Dock completely first.
 - The Synaptics MSTs apparently support their patented ViewXpand™ technology, meaning you can use two monitors connected to the same MST, and it will use only one pane (stream) as if it were SST, a DP v1.1a mode-switch feature => may help with the problem above (to test)
 - A WD15 Dock, also with the Universal Cable, uses the DisplayPort alternate mode, capping throughput at 10Gbit, and thus limiting screen number and resolutions (see table above).
 - Attaching a display to USB-C (not sure about TB displays) effectively "steals" one of the MSTs, i.e., the one not in use.
-If both are in use, the USB-C display is not activated.
-This limitation is due to the number of DP flows available from the host to the dock, which is capped at 2 by the installed Thunderbolt architecture.
+If both are in use, the USB-C display won't activate.
+This limitation is due to the number of DP flows available from the host to the dock, which the installed Thunderbolt architecture caps at 2.
 - The mDP is a hard one to make work.
 I did multiple flashes and reboots on one dock to finally get it to go, in different orders for MST, Cable, and Dock.
 I don't really know what and why, but not every Dock has the mDP working right away.
 Port function seems quite inconsistent.
-I have three docks, one I use with mDP, one with HDMI and VGA, and the last with USB-C. On the  first two, all ports now work.
+I have three docks: one I use with mDP, one with HDMI and VGA, and the last with USB-C. On the  first two, all ports now work.
 On the third, however, mDP won't work, even after many retries.
 I will investigate.
 - Sometimes handshakes go wrong.
 What does that mean?
 It means, e.g., that you attach a powered system to the powered dock, particularly after a write, and the system just won't recognize, let's say, HDMI.
 If you attach another laptop, without changing anything, the port works.
 Once you reboot the dock and the first system, the port finally works here, too.
 In short, the whole system is a bit wobbly.
 - MacOS does [NOT support MST configuration](https://www.reddit.com/r/mac/s/ZYVqpMWHU1).
-This means, display setups like 4k@60Hz or maybe even two displays on the same MST may not work on a Mac.
+This means display setups like 4k@60Hz, or even two displays on the same MST, may not work on a Mac.

 ## Audio outputs and resolutions

 As discussed above, the Realtek audio controller in the Dock comprises two ICs: one for interfacing and headphone amplification, and the other for media and ADC/DAC stream decoding.
-The front connector for a headset features hardware detection and may not appear in your mixer settings unless it is connected.
+The front headset connector has hardware detection and may not appear in your mixer settings unless it is connected.
 The rear provides a line output connector that provides no amplification.
 Use it to connect your stereo/hifi device, or, as in my case, an external headphone amplifier.

 ### Audio resolutions

-If we check the hardware parameters of the device, we see the following (run `cat /proc/asound/card*/pcm*p/sub0/hw_params` in terminal while output is selected)
+If we check the hardware parameters of the device, we see the following (run `cat /proc/asound/card*/pcm*p/sub0/hw_params` in the terminal while output is selected)
 ```
 access: MMAP_INTERLEAVED
 format: S24_3LE